 Note – The notice must be completed and returned within 10 days, failing to which the PUA benefits may be delayed or denied.

 The FED-ED extension is indeed a great step taken by the Employment Development Department to help unemployed Californians.
-The program is expected to help millions of unemployed to meet their basic needs during the crisis.Related Tags : california unemployment, UI benefits in California
+The program is expected to help millions of unemployed to meet their basic needs during the crisis.Related Tags : CA, california unemployment, UI benefits in California